Urban Ultralight

 In 2007, I designed my first “mobility product”, the world’s thinnest and lightest trifold wallet.
 My old bulky leather wallet would bang on my legs when I would ride my bicycle to the grocery store or transport my young sons.

 However, by 2015, I could see that the urban mobility and internet nomad trends were growing.
-A definable market was opening for the lifestyle I’d been pursuing one way or another since my first bicycle as a kid.
+A definable market was emerging for the lifestyle I’d been pursuing one way or another since my first bicycle as a kid.
 I renamed the company Urban Ultralight, but cash flow and financing remained huge hurdles.

 In 2022, I was about to close Urban Ultralight, but my customers begged me to keep it open, so I solved the last big problems with manufacturing and distribution.
 Sales have increased organically since then, and the time seems right today to begin building a membership here on Make My Nut to help me fund my vision step by step.